MatheoKatbie/neaply-webapp/STRIPE_SETUP.md

-# Stripe Integration Setup for FlowMarket
+# Stripe Integration Setup for neaply

-This document provides instructions for setting up Stripe payments in FlowMarket.
+This document provides instructions for setting up Stripe payments in neaply.

 ## Environment Variables